Nanboy-Ronan/Personal-Web/_pages/about.md

   - /about.html
 ---

-I am currently pursue BS (Hon.) in Computer Science.
+Hello, I'm [NAME].
+Currently, I am pursuing a B.S.
+(Hon.) in Computer Science.
+Throughout my undergraduate journey, I have developed a keen interest in both the Computer Science industry and Machine Learning research.
+I am fortunate to have the opportunity to work at Amazon Web Services and Sierra Wireless.

+## Research Experiences